cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

 Outputs
 ^^^^^^^

-A successful DLMONTE calculation will produce a number of output files:
+A successful DL_MONTE calculation will produce a number of output files:

 * OUTPUT.000 contains details of the simulation, statistics, running time, or errors if the calculation failed.
 * REVCON.000 contains the final configuration in the format specified